vessartrk/VBA_EXCEL_Map_of_Injuries_on_Site/README.md

 Hello everyone!

-- In 2025 i have developed this custom program to support our Health & Safety department Traditional charts and graphs proved ineffective, so we explored a more visually engaging approach
+-  I have developed this custom program to support our Health & Safety department Traditional charts and graphs proved ineffective, so we explored a more visually engaging approach

 - The solution was an interactive map, where users can click on individual items to view detailed information in a separate window